Hulk Hogan Reveals What He Told The WWE Locker Room During His Apology And It Seems To Have Made Things Worse

 — PWStream (@PWStream) August 17, 2018

-The WWE Hall of Famer told Bill Apter that wrestlers who cant forgive him don’t understand the brotherhood of wrestling.
+The WWE Hall of Famer told Bill Apter that wrestlers who can’t forgive him don’t understand the brotherhood of wrestling.
 Considering that The New Day and Titus O’Neil are the most popular wrestlers who have rejected Hulk’s apology, Hogan’s remarks regarding the brotherhood of wrestling appears to be a knock on the three African-American wrestlers.

 — King T’Kofi (@TrueKofi) July 18, 2018